 Check out and Check in features are available only when using the Shared database development model in ApexSQL Source Control.
 These features address the need of a developer to inform other team members about the intention to work on a database object and can be made more consequential by a combination of more restrictive check out polices

-To Check out an object, right click an object in the Object Explorer pane, and select the Check out option from the context menu:
+To Check out an object, expand a database node in the Object Explorer pane, navigate to the linked object, right-click on it and select the Check out option:

 Once the object is checked out, the icon will be changed:

-Other users who have the same database linked using the Shared model will see that the object is checked out by someone else, as the object will be marked in the Object Explorer pane with the following icon:
+Other users who have the same database linked using the shared development model will see that the object is checked out by someone else, as the object will be marked in the Object Explorer pane with the following icon:

-The Check in option becomes enabled once the checked out object is edited.
-When the Check in option is initiated, the Commit changes form appears:
+The Check in option becomes enabled once the checked out object is edited:

 The comment can be mandatory or not.
 That depends on the Require comment option state in ApexSQL Source Control options